-Do we talk enough about diversity, equity and inclusion in LXD?
+Do we talk enough about diversity, equity and inclusion in instructional design?
 Do we do enough?
 DesignxHumanity (Design By Humanity) is changing the conversation and taking action.
 Their website explains that they are “a design collective and apprenticeship program pairing experienced creatives with fresh faces to collaborate on real-world projects advocating for Black, Indigenous, and People of Color (BIPOC).”
 The organization works on all topics regarding equity, diversity, inclusion, and anti-racism.
 They also provide “business consultation, curriculum design, and eLearning subject matter expertise at no cost to charitable organizations.”
 I spoke with Nyla Spooner, cofounder of DesignxHumanity.

 Connie: How did DxH get started?